API mocking. Most popular frameworks and libraries

-This post summarises the benefits of using backend service mocks during APIs development.
-It lists the most popular API mocking frameworks and libraries used across the industry.
-Read the API mocking tutorial for practical steps.
+This post lists the most popular API mocking frameworks and libraries used across the industry.

 Why we need mocks?

-Mocking is part of software development lifecycle in almost every organization.
+Dependency mocking is a big part of the software development lifecycle in almost every organization.

-However, in order to continuously develop and test applications you have to handle multiple dependency systems which we rely on for integration reasons.
+In order to continuously develop and test applications we have to handle multiple dependency systems which we rely on for integration reasons.

-Many times, the dependencies are not under our control.
+Many times, such dependencies are not under our control.
 We have no influence how these dependency systems are developed, released or tested.

 This is where mocking and specially backend API contract mocking comes to the rescue.

-Your team can build and maintain mocks which behave like dependency systems as far as your consumer applications are concerned.
+Your team can build and maintain API mocks which behave like dependency systems but are much more stable.

 Development environments are by definition mostly broken and unstable.
-And they mostly benefit from dependency mocking.
+And they mostly benefit from mocking API dependencies.

-The main rule of mocking is that mocks should behave like the actual services.
+The main rule for effective API mocking is that mocks should behave like the actual services with reduced funcionality.

 API mocking frameworks and tools